-- 1. Place the PCB and front panel into the housing bottom, sliding the front panel into the accompanying grooves in the sides of the bottom half of the housing. - 2.
-Install the four short Phillips plastite screws that hold the PCB to the housing bottom.
+1. Place the PCB and front panel into the housing bottom, sliding the front panel into the accompanying grooves in the sides of the bottom half of the housing.

+2. Install the four short Phillips 4-20x1/4" plastite screws that hold the PCB to the housing bottom.
+The housing bottom has two thru-holes through which long screws go that fasten the bottom to the top.

 - 3. Turn the level control to its counterclockwise stop.
 Place a finger behind the body of the level control while you push the silver knob onto the splined shaft, lining up the knob indicator at the 7 o'clock position. - 4.
-Install a pair of fresh 9 volt batteries (not supplied).
+Install a pair of fresh 9-volt batteries (not supplied).
 Turn the front panel switch on and off to see the LED illuminate.
 Leave the front panel switch in the OFF position to save the batteries. - 5.
 Install the back panel by sliding it into the channel in the side of the bottom part of the housing.
 The lightly textured side should face out. - 6.
 Install the housing top.
 Note that in one orientation it fits well.
 In the other orientation, projections from the top and bottom will interfere with proper assembly. - 7.
 Install the two long screws into the bottom of the housing that hold the top in place.
-The screws cut threads into the post as they are installed, which requires some downward pressure on the screw-driver. - 8.
+The screws cut threads into the post as they are installed, which requires some downward pressure on the screwdriver. - 8.
 Turn the oscillator upside down.
-Peel the rubber bump-ons from their adhesive backing, and attach them at four corners on the bottom of the enclosure.
+Peel the rubber bump-ons from their adhesive backing and attach them at four corners on the bottom of the enclosure.